Cholera Vaccine

 Who may benefit from cholera vaccination?

-• travellers going to areas with active cholera outbreaks
+• people travelling to areas with ongoing cholera outbreaks and limited access to medical care

 About the cholera vaccine